Vulcan43/Portable-Raspberry-Pi-Emulator/README.md

-# Whta this project is
+# What this project is
 This project is a sub 300 dollar pi 3,4,4B ,or 5 game emulator.
 I will be using the pi 4B 8gb in this.
 This project will not be battery operated but will be plug in if you want to add a battery or a bigger screen feel free I did not have the buget for this challange.
 In my version you can attach it to a monitor or a tv via HDMI I made this project becasue I have not used Batacera and wanted to give it a shot.
 Below will be the listed parts I used.